doubledup/dotfiles/README.md

 ### Firefox

+In the `about:config` page:
-To enable the custom stylesheet, open the about:config page and set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
+- To enable the custom stylesheet, set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
+- To disable loading tabs on demand, set `browser.sessionstore.restore_on_demandbrowser.sessionstore.restore_on_demand` to true

 ## Linux/Debian